Feds crack Medicare gene test fraud that peddled cheek swabs

 Fraudsters preyed on people’s fears of harboring genetic markers for diseases such as cancer.
 However, genetic testing is not routinely used to screen for cancer.

-“A decade ago, it would have given Medicare beneficiaries pause if someone wanted to get a swab from their cheek of their saliva,” said Shimon Richmond, who heads the inspector general’s investigative division.
+“A decade ago, it would have given Medicare beneficiaries pause if someone wanted to get a swab from their cheek of their saliva,” said Shimon Richmond, who heads the inspector general’s investigative division .
 “Today people know and recognize what (genetic testing) is, and they think ‘I can get that done, and I can get it done for free and find out if I have health issues that I need to address.'”

 It’s a bad decision, said Richmond.
 Not only does it put the patient’s Medicare ID in the hands of fraudsters who can then keep reselling it for illicit purposes, but it can potentially compromise unique details of an individual’s make-up.